18.07.20243 min read

 }

-Note: If you're using Entity Framework, queries do not need to be wrapped with using.
-The DbContext class automatically disposes resources.
+Note: If you are using Entity Framework, the queries do not need to be wrapped with using.
+The DbContext class automatically disposes the resources.

-For immediate disposal, the using statement can also be used inline (without curly braces).
+For immediate disposal, the using statement can also be used inline without curly brackets.

 using (var fs = new FileStream("my-file.txt", FileMode.Open))